 Put the bowl of dough back in the refrigerator in-between cookie batches to keep it cool.

-Let them sit on the rack or your cookie plate for at least 5 minutes before letting anyone dig in.
+Let them sit on the rack or your chocolate chip cookie plate for at least 5 minutes before letting anyone dig in.
 The gooey center may or may not have given me borderline third degree burns when I didn’t let the very first one that came out cool.

 Find some milk and enjoy!